 This bagged mix is perfect for making your own energy bars, especially if you like to make your own food without the hassle of shopping for all the separate ingredients.
 Check it out here.

 - Why choose a flavor or two when you can get all nine in one convenient mixed pack?
 We put the whole shebang - plus a double serving of our most popular Ah, Fudge Nuts! - together in one place for you.
-Grab a box and give them all a try!

 2. Granola Bar Recipes